Snowmaiden Praskovya Lupolova monument

 You probably saw the image of this gloomy angel more than once.
 This is the black angel named Haserot and here is his story.

-A black statue of an angel stands in Oakland Cemetery, in Iowa City.
+A black statue of an angel stands in Lake View cemetery in Cleveland, Ohio.
 It stands over the graves of three people: a woman, her husband and her son.
 This statue has a rather strange look.
 Most of the angels in the cemetery usually stand with their heads raised and their wings spread, symbolically striving for paradise.
 However, the wings of the black angel are not straightened and he looks to the ground … to hell.

-The Black Angel also has a very grim expression, with cold, strange eyes and empty eyelids.
+Also, the Black Angel has a very grim expression, with cold, strange eyes and empty eyelids.
 Many people are nervous.
-Visitors to the cemetery often said that they feel uncomfortable in the immediate vicinity of the statue.
-They claim that they thought the statue was following them.
+According to the visitors to the cemetery, they feel uncomfortable in the immediate vicinity of the statue.
+Besides, they claim that they thought the statue was following them.

 Happy Well of Angels in St. Petersburg